 |19+ years (pregnancy and/or lactation)||90 mcg|

-Not meeting these dosages can lead to vitamin K deficiency, the symptoms of which include:
+Not meeting these dosages can lead to a deficiency of vitamin K1 or K2, the symptoms of which include:

 - You might bruise easily.